mattjcowan/LinqPadCompiler/README.md

 1. Commit the fix
 2. Go to GitHub → Actions → "Build and Release" workflow
 3. Click "Run workflow" and manually trigger it
-4. If successful, then create the real tag

 ```bash
 git add .